Anna042023/BiKD-STMGL/README.md

 ## Baseline Models
 The comparative experiments include two categories of baseline methods:

 - Lane-Level Models — Models designed for lane-level traffic flow prediction.
-These methods are stored in the Lane_Level_models/ folder.
+These methods are stored in the `Lane_Level_models`.

 - Graph-Based Models — Spatio-temporal graph learning approaches that capture spatial dependencies between road segments.
-These methods are stored in the ST_Graph_models/ folder.
+These methods are stored in the `ST_Graph_models`.

 ## Experimental Results
 The comparison between BiKD-STMGL and other baseline comparison methods is based on the following metrics: